ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/extra topics and common questions/some options to deploy backend and Express apps.md

   - Full support for websockets
 - cons:
   - Build process takes some time (5-8min)
-  - Can not add collaborators (ex. to see error logs)
+  - Can not add collaborators (e.g. to see error logs)
   - Invoking external apis from backend may be problematic in the free plan (in premium plan you can choose region)